iHarshalDawande/Hack-a-thon-SVPCET-Team-Hackk/architecture.md

 Architecture
-The NFC-based EMR architecture can be seen in Fig [22].
-The EMR application on the doctor's phone can be used to read and change the EMR content, while the EMR application on the patient can only be used for reading.
+The NFC-based EMR architecture can be seen in Fig. The EMR application on the doctor's phone can be used to read and change the EMR content, while the EMR application on the patient can only be used for reading.
 When the patient first comes to the doctor and the doctor does not have the patient’s EMR then the doctor needs to copy